How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Organize investments into buckets:

-• Bucket 1 (Cash, 1–3 years): High-yield savings for short-term needs.
+• Bucket 1 (cash, 1–3 years): High-yield savings for near-term needs.

-• Bucket 2 (Income, 3–10 years): Bonds or dividend stocks.
+• Bucket 2 (income, 3–10 years): Bonds or dividend payers.

-• Bucket 3 (Growth, 10+ years): Stocks to beat inflation.
+• Bucket 3 (growth, 10+ years): Equities to outpace inflation.

 Tax-Efficient Withdrawal Order

-Portfolio Rebalancing and Flexibility
+Rebalancing and Flexibility

 Building a Resilient Retirement Portfolio